ArtifexSoftware/mupdf/docs/src/mutool-object-protocols.rst

 This object is used to represent a file.

-In order to retieve information from this object see methods described within :ref:`Embedded files in PDFs<mutool_object_pdf_document_embedded_files>`.
+In order to retrieve information from this object see methods described within :ref:`Embedded files in PDFs<mutool_object_pdf_document_embedded_files>`.